fjfnaranjo/didactic-umbrella/README.md

 easy to achieve.

 CI/CD will be implemented as GitHub actions.

+The 'improved-couscous' repository has the instructions to run common tasks used during development.
+This instructions cover basic development tasks and the actual Zappa deployment.
+The GitHub action in the repository is configured with the secrets needed for my own instance of the code.
+You will have to clone the repository and provide a new set of credentials in the repository settings if you want to use the GitHub action to deploy.
+Request assistance if needed.

 ### Deployment diagram (point 2 in the code test)
 ```